pablobrugarolas/pbrugaro_research_suite/README.md

 - the main Codex session is the orchestrator
 - the parent orchestrator owns persistence unless it explicitly delegates a named target
 - worker-critic separation is preserved across the stack
-- Python is the primary default language
+- Stata is the primary default language
+- data import, cleaning, merging, and construction should be done in Stata unless Pablo explicitly says otherwise
+- R is not a default; use it only when Pablo explicitly requests it for a specific script, package, method, or author-preferred implementation
+- Python and Julia should not be used in the research workflow unless Pablo explicitly authorizes them for a specific task
-- Stata is the co-default
+- Pablo is the principal investigator and final verifier; Codex is the research assistant
-- R and Julia remain supported
+- the pipeline target is zero errors, so every substantive research step must be written in code Pablo can inspect and verify
 - repo-local rules beat generic defaults
 - voice is optional, explicit, and layered rather than hardcoded into every workflow
 - `econ-intro-writing`, abstract writing, and the private voice hierarchy remain protected parts of the writing stack
-- local dashboards and HTML reports are project artifacts, not replacements for the public manual website
+- local dashboards and HTML reports are project artifacts, not public website outputs

 ## Forking This Repo